ashleydavis/the-data-wrangler-blog/_posts/2020-09-19-microservices-for-startups-1.md

             Search
         </td>
         <td>
-            Bakes the metadata into an efficient search index<br>
-            allowing customers to quickly search for relevant assets.
+            Bakes the metadata into an efficient search index allowing customers to quickly search for relevant assets.
         </td>
     </tr>
 </table>